The Maryland Condominium Act regulates the conversion of multi-unit dwellings to condominium ownership, where each unit

 The household must make a written request for moving expense reimbursement to the developer, accompanied by reasonable evidence of the expenses, within 30 days following moving, and the developer must then reimburse the household within 30 days following receipt of the request.
 Read the Law: MD Code, Real Prop. § 11-136

-Units Leased by the Disabledf and the Elderly
+Units Leased by the Disabled and the Elderly

 This provision applies to “rental facilities,” which are properties with 10 or more dwelling units.

 Definition and Rights

 A "designated household" is a household that includes a senior citizen, who is at least 62 years old, or an individual with a disability who has been a member of the household for at least 12 months prior to the conversion notice.

 A developer must offer a tenant of a unit occupied by a “designated household” a lease extension for a period of at least 3 years from giving the conversion notice required above, if the household meets the following criteria:

 - Had an annual income* that did not exceed the income eligibility figure provided under Section 11-137(n);

 - Is current in its rent payment and has not violated any other material term of the lease; or